Davidpedo123/Davidpedo123/README.md

  ![img3](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)![img6](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)![img4](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)![img5](https://img.shields.io/badge/GIT-E44C30?style=for-the-badge&logo=git&logoColor=white)

+- 🏗️ `ProyectDjango`: A Django project, a web environment set up for easy implementation of Web Apps.
+In this, you'll find different Apps, one of them is a portfolio and an interactive world map.

-- 🌐 `Django-allauth`: A comprehensive Django authentication system.
+- 🌐 `Django-allauth`: A comprehensive Django authentication system and socialaccount.

+- 📚 `ORM_DJANGO`: An ORM (Object Relational Mapping) with Django.

+- 💬 `Django-Rest-Framework`: is a powerful and flexible toolkit for building Web APIs.

 - 🚀 `FastAPI`: A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

-- 📚 `ORM_DJANGO`: An ORM (Object Relational Mapping) with Django.

 - 🧠 `PredictIA`: A machine learning project for making predictions based on the data it's trained with.

-- 🏗️ `ProyectDjango`: A Django project, a web environment set up for easy implementation of Web Apps.
-In this, you'll find different Apps, one of them is a portfolio and an interactive world map.

 - 🎥 `Stream`: A streaming service project that creates a private server and broadcasts live on a specific URL, from the front camera of the person running it.